 Guest Post by Ciara McNally from My Suitcase Diaries

 Zadar was my gateway to the Dalmatian Coast and what a welcome I got.
-This stunning old town lies on a small peninsula that is easily walkable and reveals laneways and ruins from bygone cultures that once ruled the area.
+This stunning old town lies on a small peninsula.
+It is easily walkable and reveals laneways and ruins from bygone cultures that once ruled the area.
 If Byzantine, Venetian and Roman architecture is your thing then Croatia is going to be right up your alley.

 A great way to get your bearings and explore the city is with a walking market tour and cooking class.
-The day starts with a coffee at Café Lovre and a stroll about the old town including a little history from the guide.
+The day starts with a coffee at Café Lovre and a stroll about the old town.
 Then, on to the local farmers market (which is souvenir free so it feels very authentic) to get supplies for your cooking class.
 The chef assisted meal you create and the fun had is a sure fire way to kick off your memorable Croatia trip.